 Processor Requirement for Building a Streaming PC

-As mentioned earlier, you don’t need a powerful CPU in order to use x264 software based encoding to streaming videos at 1080p @60FPS.
+As mentioned earlier, you don’t need a powerful CPU in order to use x264 software based encoding to stream videos at 1080p @60FPS.

 A good low-mid range processor from the Intel Core i3, AMD Ryzen 3 or from Intel Core i5 or AMD Ryzen 5 line would do just fine.